Most Technically Advanced Amiga Games

 David Braben's Frontier: Elite 2 dominates the field overall, but Julian Gollop's X-COM: UFO Defense is more technically advanced in terms of game mechanics.

-Factors to consider an assessment of how technically advanced an Amiga game is:
+Factors to consider in assessing how technically advanced an Amiga game is:

-- Complexity of game-mechanics (depth and complexity of gameplay)
+- Complexity of game-mechanics (depth and complexity of game-logic)

 - User Interface